abpframework/abp/docs/en/Blog-Posts/2023-02-08 v7_1_Preview/POST.md

 You can use any IDE that supports .NET 7.x, like [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/).

-## Migration Guides
+## Migrating to 7.1

-ABP v7.1 doesn't introduce any breaking change.
+This version doesn't introduce any breaking changes.
+However, Entity Framework developers may need to add a new code-first database migration to their projects since we made some improvements to the existing entities of some application modules.

 ## What's New with ABP Framework 7.1?